srt32/blog/source/2013-10-04-the-power-of-hashes-why-thinking-about-your-problem-matters.html.markdown

 a long time.
 During our review we drilled down and found that these large select calls were the performance culprit and we really needed an index.
 But, how to do that in Ruby we thought.
-Ruby [Hash}(http://www.ruby-doc.org/core-2.0.0/Hash.html) to the rescue!
+Ruby [Hash](http://www.ruby-doc.org/core-2.0.0/Hash.html) to the rescue!
 We updated our dynamically generated finders to reference a hash holding the pre-grouped values we were looking for.
-As a result, the spec harness, which previsouly took 10-15 minutes, now runs in under 3 seconds.
+As a result, the spec harness, which previsouly took 10-15 minutes, now runs in under 3 seconds (with some additional memory usage).

 #####Modules

 We extracted the dynamic finder methods and hash creation methods into its own module and etended it into each class that needed it instead of duplicating code across classes.
-While there was some overhead on learning how to use the Modeuls the dozens of lines of code and duplication saved certainly paid off.
+While there was some overhead on learning how to use the modules the dozens of lines of code and duplication saved certainly paid off.
 Here's a [gist](https://gist.github.com/burtlo/6817579) including a simple example.